Family Volunteer Opportunities in the Great Outdoors Near Greenville, SC

 Trail construction with Conserving Carolina

-Conservancies to Volunteer With Near Greenville, SC
+Volunteer Opportunities at Conservancies Near Greenville, SC

-Conserving Carolina has helped to protect nearly 46,000 acres, from the waterfalls of DuPont State Forest to the rock faces of Hickory Nut Gorge, and in SC serves the Landrum area including parts of Greenville and Spartanburg Counties.
-If you are a parent who wants your child to experience the wonders of nature, one way to do that is to get involved with Conserving Carolina.
-My kids love Conserving Carolina volunteer days; not only do they get to use cool tools when building trails and removing invasive species, but they get to hike really cool trails with the knowledgeable and friendly Conserving Carolina crew who teach them the names of plants and animals, find salamanders for them, and show them all the best spots!
-Check out all the volunteering options on their website.
+If you’re a parent who wants your child to experience the wonders of nature, getting involved with Conserving Carolina is one way to do that.
+My kids love volunteering with them because not only do they get to use cool tools to build trails and remove invasive species, they get to hike really cool trails.
+The knowledgeable and friendly Conserving Carolina crew teach my kids the names of plants and animals, find salamanders for them, and show them all the best spots!
+Check out volunteer opportunities here.

 About the Author